 Last Tuesday, I was having a pint with my mate Arthur when he showed me this photo on his phone.
 “Look at this geezer,” he said.
 I nearly choked on my beer.
 It was Jelly Roll, but not the Jelly Roll I remembered from years back.
 This version looked like he’d literally shrunk by half.
+Now, I’m not one to gossip about celebrities bodies, but Jelly Roll’s Weight and Height transformation has shocked fans.
+And not because it’s some celebrity diet nonsense.
+Because it’s real.

 The Man Behind the Music